onepanelio/core-docs/docs/deployment/configuration/cli.md

 ---
-title: Quickstart
+title: CLI Quickstart
-sidebar_label: Quickstart
+sidebar_label: CLI Quickstart
 ---

 ## Install `opctl`
 Download the latest `opctl` for your operating system from [our release page](https://github.com/onepanelio/cli/releases/latest)

-## Initializing `params.yaml` file
+## Initializing configuration file
-You can initialize a params.yaml template by running:
+You can initialize configuration files by running the following command.
+See [configuration files](files) section for more information.

 ```bash
 opectl init --provider <provider-name>